 Hyundai has spiced up the well-packaged hatchback’s appeal by plonking in a 100hp turbo-petrol engine under its bonnet.
-The Grand i10 Nios Turbo’s power figure is promising, little Hyundai’s case even stronger is its impressive ARAI fuel economy figure of 20.3kpl.
-Available only in mid-spec form, the Turbo is about Rs 1.35 lakh pricier than a comparable 1.2-litre petrol variant.
+The Grand i10 Nios Turbo’s power figure helps it achieve the title of quickest sub-Rs 10 lakh car in the 0-100kph sprint.
+What makes the little Hyundai’s case even stronger is its impressive ARAI fuel economy figure of 20.3kpl.
+Available only in mid-spec form, the Turbo is about Rs 1.23 lakh pricier than a comparable 1.2-litre petrol variant.

 |Hyundai Grand i10 Nios Turbo: Specifications and price|

 |Fuel efficiency ARAI||20.3kpl|

 |Sportz variant price||Rs 7.81 lakh|